• Skip to primary navigation

 stack of white chocolate cranberry oatmeal cookies on a metal grater. the featured cookie has a bite taken out of it, and walnuts, oatmeal, white chocolate chips, and craisins scattered around.

+Do you have a go-to cookie recipe that you know will always turn out well?
+These white chocolate oatmeal craisin cookies are one of those recipes for me.
+As someone who’s developed nearly 70 dessert recipes for this website, including over 20 cookie recipes, and has been baking for more than 30 years, I’ve learned what separates a good cookie from a great one.
 The texture of these cookies is perfection.
 They have a soft and chewy interior with a slightly crispy exterior.
 They also strike that perfect balance of being sweet but not too sweet.
 Honestly, these are just an all around great cookie.

-Create the perfect holiday cookie tray by pairing these delicious White Chocolate Cranberry Oatmeal Cookies with Snickerdoodles (without Cream of Tartar), Cherry Chocolate Crinkle Cookies, and Chewy Triple Ginger Cookies.
-Check out the rest of our fun cookies and bars recipes for even more delicious cookie ideas to add!
+Create the perfect holiday cookie tray by pairing these delicious cookies with Snickerdoodles (without Cream of Tartar), Cherry Chocolate Crinkle Cookies, and Chewy Triple Ginger Cookies.
+And while this family cookie recipe is a staple during the holidays, but it’s also a great baking option anytime of year!

-Why You’ll Love These White Chocolate Cranberry Oatmeal Cookies!
+Why You’ll Love These Cranberry Oatmeal Cookies

 Level of difficulty: Easy.
 Standard measuring, mixing, scooping, and baking required.